 What Does PRN Stand for in Medical Terms?

-A PRN job is a position that is not part of a regular work schedule.
-Instead, it is a position that is filled on an as-needed basis.
+A PRN job refers to a position that does not have a fixed or regular work schedule.
+Instead, individuals in these roles are employed on an as-needed basis.

-For example, a hospital may have a PRN pool of nurses who can be called in to cover shifts when regular staff members are unavailable, during unexpected staff shortages, or when there is an increase in patient load.
+For instance, a hospital might have a pool of PRN nurses who are called in to cover shifts when regular staff members are unavailable, during unexpected staff shortages, or when there is an increase in patient load.

-A PRN order is a medical order that indicates a medication or treatment, indicating that it should be administered to a patient only when certain conditions or symptoms necessitate it, rather than following a regular schedule.
+A PRN order pertains to a directive for medication or treatment, indicating that it should be administered to a patient only when certain conditions or symptoms necessitate it, rather than following a regular schedule.

 Types of PRN Jobs